jprillo/jasonprillo/src/pages/butterflies/blackswallowtail.md

     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  description2: >
-    We hold
-  description3: >
-    We hold our coffee
-  description4: >
-    We hold our coffee to the
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg
+  description2: |
+    We hold
   image2:
     alt: A green cup of a coffee on a wooden table
     image: /img/products-grid2.jpg
+  description3: |
+    We hold our coffee
   image3:
     alt: Coffee beans
-    image: /img/products-grid1.jpg
+    image: /img/black-cat.jpg
+  description4: |
+    We hold our coffee to the
   image4:
     alt: Coffee beans
     image: /img/products-grid1.jpg
+host: Parsley
+lifespan: 2-3 weeks
+latinname: Papilio polyxenes
 ---